aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 }
 ```

-This button is now more resuable and flexible.
+This button is now more reusable and flexible.
 It can be used in any form, and it will show a loading spinner when the form is submitting.
 It can also take in children, so you can customize the button text.

 ```tsx
 <form action={createRecord}>